sharafian/jpipe/README.md

 - `_prev` is bound to the result of the last expression.
 - `chalk` is bound to the module [chalk](https://github.com/chalk/chalk), which is very convenient for coloring output.
+- `require` is bound to the node `require` function, allowing more outside modules to be used.

 ## Examples